Kilimanjaro Tour Operators

 We differ in price because of large operators from outside use to subcontract local operators to operate the activities.

-A local operator usually charges a moderate price to run there activities and mostly give back to the community surrounding them, giving work to local guides, portal, supporting the school and other social and economic development, unlike big outside operators.
+A local operator usually charges a moderate price to run their activities and mostly give back to the community surrounding them, giving work to local guides, portal, supporting the school, and other social and economic development, unlike big outside operators.

 Budget Kilimanjaro Trekking